 - A Bachelor’s degree in Business Administration (BBA) or Commerce (BComm) or equivalent.

-- A minimum of two (2) years documented professional or management experience.
+- A minimum of three (3) years documented professional or management experience with evidence of career progression and relevant education and/or training.

 GMAT and GRE scores must be no more than five (5) years old.
 The Admissions Committee looks for scores that indicate strength in the verbal, quantitative, and analytical writing assessment portions of the exams.